 The conservation programs intern plays a vital role at INHF by writing grants that provide funding for land conservation and other INHF projects.
 The conservation programs intern is also crucial to INHF’s water monitoring program.

 Iowa Natural Heritage Foundation

-505 Fifth Avenue, Suite 444
+505 Fifth Ave., Ste.
+444

 Des Moines, IA 50309-2321